LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Ablation Studies

 \section{Ablation Studies}

 In \frameworkAcronym{}, counterfactual generation is influenced by three key hyperparameters: the gradient loss scale \((\lambda_c)\), the number of denoising inference steps \((T)\), and the artifact suppression threshold \((t_{\mathrm{sup}})\).
-Systematic ablation studies were conducted to assess their impact on the quality of generated counterfactuals.
-Initially, \(\lambda_c\) and \(T\) were varied using the SmoothGrad (SG) variant, as they directly control the strength of the classifier guidance and quality of generated sequences.
-The number of noise perturbations \(N\) for SmoothGrad was set to $10$, balancing inference efficiency with effective suppression of noisy gradients.
-After identifying optimal values of \(\lambda_c\) and \(T\), the artifact suppression threshold \((t_{\mathrm{sup}})\) was tuned using the SGA variant to improve visual quality further and reduce denoising artifacts.
-Subsequently, the raw gradient (RG) variant was then evaluated using the same \(\lambda_c\) and \(T\) settings to ensure consistency across variants.
-Ablation experiments were performed independently on the EchoNet-Dynamic and FERV39K datasets to account for domain-specific differences in video characteristics and complexity.
+Systematic ablation studies are conducted to assess their impact on the quality of generated counterfactuals.
+Initially, \(\lambda_c\) and \(T\) are varied, as they directly control the strength of the classifier guidance and quality of generated sequences.
+After identifying optimal values of \(\lambda_c\) and \(T\), the artifact suppression threshold \((t_{\mathrm{sup}})\) is tuned using the RA variant to improve visual quality further and reduce denoising artifacts.
+Ablation experiments are performed independently on the EchoNet-Dynamic and FERV39K datasets to account for domain-specific differences in video characteristics and complexity.